-UK COVID-19 death toll hits 53,077 including suspected cases: Reuters tally
+UK COVID-19 death toll hits 53,077: Reuters tally

-LONDON (Reuters) - The United Kingdom’s suspected COVID-19 death toll has hit 53,077, according to a Reuters tally of official data sources that underline the country’s status as one of the worst hit in the world.
+LONDON (Reuters) - The United Kingdom’s COVID-19 death toll has hit 53,077, according to a Reuters tally of official data sources that underline the country’s status as one of the worst hit in the world.

 The Reuters tally comprises fatalities where COVID-19 was mentioned on death certificates in England, Wales and Northern Ireland up to June 5, and up to June 7 in Scotland.
 It also includes more recent hospital deaths.